 - Read about the Victorian child safe standards.

-South Australia Legislation
+South Australia

 Legislation: Children and Young People (Safety) Act 2017 (SA)

-- South Australia Child Safe Environments Program.
+- The South Australian government has implemented the Child Safe Environments Program.

-- National Principles for Child Safe Organisations.
+- Child related organisations are required to align child safe policies and procedures with the National Principles for Child Safe Organisations.

 - Read about the South Australia child safe standards.